roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 21. Game Logic Requirements:
     - Implement the gameplay logic for the "AddOne" game type:
-      - Display the prompt "Which letters go [before|after] the following word stem?" with [before|after] in bold.
+      - Display the prompt "Which letters go [before|after] the word stem?" with [before|after] in bold.
       - Show the root word in uppercase and fixed-width font.
-      - Validate user input against the set of unique values in the "answer" column of the current answerSet.
+      - Validate user input against the set of unique values in the "answer" column of the current scenario.
       - Ignore input that is not an alphabetic character (upper or lower case).
       - Treat space input as clicking "No More Words".
       - Display valid and invalid entries in the display area.